KittyGiraudel/site/_posts/2013-02-21-moving-to-jekyll.md

 Basically I had to tell the GitHub server to serve hugogiraudel.github.com content from hugogiraudel.com, and to make hugogiraudel.com redirect at hugogiraudel.github.com.

 According to [GitHub Pages documentation](https://help.github.com/articles/setting-up-a-custom-domain-with-pages), and a couple of [posts on StackOverflow](https://stackoverflow.com/questions/9082499/custom-domain-for-github-project-pages), I understood I had to create a `CNAME` file at the root of the repo directing to the top-level domain I wanted to serve from (hugogiraudel.com) and set an A-record pointing to the GitHub IP from my own server.

-> My site was down and I had no idea whether or not it would get back up.

 This has been done and followed by 12 hours of worry.
 My site was down and I had no idea whether or not it would get back up.
 Since I don’t understand a thing about server stuff and DNS, I could have simply broken everything without even knowing it.